 2017 to 30th June 2018

-It should first be noted that both Winter and Steel are Veterans having been National Service Officers in the Household Cavalry who saw active service in the Cyprus Campaign in the 1950s.
-Both too are in long term abstinence based continuous recovery from alcoholism – between them they have over 60 years of sustained recovery – and hence are uniquely qualified to mentor Veterans and other addicts in early recovery.
-Winter has written and composed two songs for the choir (to listen click on the top two buttons on the Home Page) while Steel is the author of two published and acclaimed books on Alcoholism, Drug and Other Addictions.
-They are both very musical and singing and music have played and continue to play very important roles in enhancing their lives and continued well-being.
-The motivation behind all of their recent work is to show how their experiences can benefit others.
+It should first be noted that Winter is and the late Steel was a Veteran having been National Service Officers in the Household Cavalry who saw active service in the Cyprus Campaign in the 1950s.
+Winter is still in long term abstinence from alcoholism as was Steel until his death in 2023 – between them achieving well over 60 years of sustained recovery – and Winter remains uniquely qualified to mentor Veterans and other addicts in early recovery.
+Winter has written and composed two songs for the choir (to listen click on the top two buttons on the Home Page) while Steel authored two published and acclaimed books on Alcoholism, Drug and Other Addictions.
+For Winter, singing and music continues to play a very important role in enhancing his life and continued well-being, as it did for Steel.
+The motivation behind all of their work continues, through Winter, to show how their experiences can benefit others.

 EPRA (Employment Programme for Recovering Addict) was founded in the 1990s as a registered charity created by Winter at the instigation and encouragement of EPRA in New York which was and still is closely associated with The Smithers Foundation in America.